lostzen/lost/docs/getting-started.md

 lostApiClient.connect();

 @Override public void onConnected() {
-  // Client is connected and ready to for use
+  // Client is connected and ready for use
 }

 @Override public void onConnectionSuspended() {